Nov 25, 2025

 Does Legion Health accept my insurance?

-Legion Health accepts most major commercial insurance plans in Texas.
+Legion Health accepts most major commercial insurance plans in Texas for adult patients.
 We verify your exact coverage and copay amount before you book, so you know your out-of-pocket cost upfront.
-Most patients pay under $30 per visit with no surprise bills.
+Most Texas adult patients pay under $30 per visit with no surprise bills.

 Can I see a therapist through Alma while getting medication management from Legion Health?